-Large-Breed Dogs and Accelerated Aging: Why Size Changes the Biological Timeline
+Why Size Changes the Biological Timeline

-While small and medium-sized dogs often enter senior stages later in life, many large breeds begin age-associated physiological transitions as early as 6–7 years of age.
-This is not a weakness, nor is it a defect.
-It reflects a fundamental biological principle: body size influences metabolic tempo and lifespan dynamics.
+Small and medium-sized dogs often enter senior stages later in life.
+In contrast, many large breeds begin age-associated physiological transitions as early as 6–7 years of age.

 Why Do Large Dogs Age Faster?

-Several biological factors contribute to this difference:
+Several biological factors contribute to this difference.

 1. Rapid Early Growth

-Large-breed puppies grow at an accelerated rate.
-Rapid tissue expansion, skeletal development, and muscle mass accumulation require intense metabolic activity during early life.
-This growth velocity may influence long-term cellular dynamics.
+Large-breed puppies grow quickly.
+During early life, rapid tissue expansion, skeletal development, and muscle mass accumulation require intense metabolic activity.

 2. Greater Structural Load

 Heavier body mass increases mechanical stress on joints, connective tissue, and the cardiovascular system.
-Over time, this structural demand contributes to earlier functional shifts.

 3. Metabolic Scaling

-Aging, therefore, does not follow a universal clock.
+Therefore, aging does not follow a universal clock.
 It follows a biological scaling curve.

 When Does a Large Dog Become “Senior”?

-This may include:
+These changes may include:

 • Reduced recovery capacity